Mitchell Guist: Death

 On May 14, 2012, Mitchell Guist suffered an accident on the Belle River near Pierre Part.
 According to authorities he slipped and fell while loading items onto his boat.
 It was initially reported that he suffered a seizure, but it is unclear whether the seizure was a result of the fall or if it was caused by a medical condition.
 It was later revealed that Guist suffered a heart attack.
-Guist was pronounced dead at a Morgan City hospital; the coroner for Ascension Parish later determined that his death was due to natural causes.
-He died 4 days before his 48th birthday.
+Guist, aged 47, was pronounced dead at a Morgan City hospital; the coroner for Ascension Parish later determined that his death was due to natural causes.
 He was buried at Lusk Cemetery in Gonzales, Louisiana.
 The "Voodoo Bayou" episode of Swamp People, originally aired on May 17, 2012, was dedicated in Guist's memory.